msafadieh/ramadan-times/README.md

 **First way: automatically determine your location**

 ```
-> python3 ramadanTimes
+> python ramadanTimes
 ```

-You can let the script find your location automatically based on your IP address using the [ipstack API](https://ipstack.com/).
+You can let the script find your location automatically based on your IP address using the [Mullvad API](https://am.i.mullvad.net/api).
 This is not ideal if you're using a VPN.

 **Second way: manual location input**

 ```
-> python3 ramadanTimes [location]
+> python ramadanTimes [location]
 ```

 You can manually input your location for the script to use it.
 This can be your actual city and country, your zip code, or your coordinates.
 Make sure it's in between quotes if a space is necessary.